 Early on it was determined that the project would include a community garden with a waystation for monarch butterflies, so the 12 tiny homes have been named Monarch Village.

-Harper wrote more on the backstory of Monarch Village in a column for the Times last week.
+Harper wrote more on the backstory of Monarch Village in a column last week.

 Architecture professor Dan Rockhill and Lawrence Community Shelter Executive Director Renee Kuhl speak in this video of the ribbon cutting, from the shelter’s Facebook page:

 Students in the 2020-2021 Studio 804 class are: